maxpit/human-pose-estimation/README.md

 use the fork on https://github.com/vstarlinger/opendr and follow the installation procecdure in the readme in order to install opendr and chumpy

+first go to the chumpy folder and install it using `python setup.py install` then go to the opendr folder and install it using `python setup.py install`

 use the fork on https://github.com/vstarlinger/SMPL to preprocess the SMPL models from the end-2-end recovery paper and save it in the same folder as the original models with filename 'model' (or change the config to point to the correct model).

 # End-to-end Recovery of Human Shape and Pose